-The first stop on our architectural tour of the province is therefore in the Bregenzerwald – more precisely in the villages of Schwarzenberg and Sulzberg.
-Here it is apparent at first glance what Vorarlberg architecture and construction technology is all about.
+The first stop on our architectural tour of the province is in the Bregenzerwald – more precisely the villages of Schwarzenberg and Sulzberg.
+Here it is apparent at first glance what Vorarlberg's architecture and construction technology is all about.
 Wood is utilized in a sustainable manner in the Bregenzerwald and is now the most important construction material in the region, as is evidenced by the many wooden buildings throughout the area.

 All of these timber structures have one thing in common: the ground plan is consciously kept simple.
 This straightforwardness in the construction gives the buildings an unobtrusive, authentic character.
 One could surmise that the architecture corresponds to the mentality of the local inhabitants.
 The people here approach one directly without being obtrusive or pushy.
 They are natural and authentic, but equally open-minded.
 They treat their natural surroundings very carefully – just as the region’s building industry does: in Vorarlberg the sparing use of natural resources and energy-efficient architecture are top priorities.

-For good reason the architecture of Vorarlberg has become well known and respected among experts all over Europe.
+For good reason the architecture of Vorarlberg has become well known and respected among experts all over.
 The opportunity to train with a Vorarlberg architect is as coveted as an apprenticeship with a celebrated chef.
 Vorarlberg is indeed a land with an unusually high density of outstanding buildings, with Bregenz, the provincial capital, boasting a number of internationally acclaimed architectural gems.

 The Festspielhaus and the Kunsthaus are characterized by steel, glass and concrete.
 But the fact that the emphasis on sustainability does not end with timber buildings is evidenced by the opera events in the Festspielhaus and the productions of the Bregenz Festival on the Lake Stage: here the guests are served organic, seasonal products, such as some of the many varieties of cheese from the region.